-The UC budget includes \$125,000 for equipment purchase that includes \$105,000 to purchase a polymer film reel-to-reel processing machine housed at Eclipse Film Technologies that will be used to prototype the production of thin film flexible solar cells.
+The UC budget includes \$25,000 for equipment purchase that includes funds to purchase a polymer film reel-to-reel processing machine to be housed at Eclipse Film Technologies that will be used to prototype the production of thin film flexible solar cells.
+The total cost of this machine is \$150,000 which will be supplied by Eclipse and possibly by a third company, LyondellBasell Corporation with a user agreement between the parties for the small amount of time that LyondellBasell is interested in using this equipment.
 A processing lab will be developed around this machine for the training of African scientists in solar cell production.
-Research in the development of new methods for the production of solar cells in Africa will be conducted with this instrument.
+Research in the development of new methods for the production of solar cells in

+Africa will be conducted with this instrument.
 The instrument will be housed at Eclipse Film Technologies where expertise in polymer film processing and safety exists.
-The instrument is a bench scale film-processing machine produced in Germany by Collin. \$20,000 is also requested for a scattering camera to be used to characterize nano-structure in printed electronic layers and in flame made nanomaterials used in the production of solar cells.
+The instrument is a bench scale film-processing machine produced in Germany by Collin.
+Some capital funds may also be used to improve existing x-ray scattering cameras at UC that will be used to characterize nano-structure in printed electronic layers and in flame made nanomaterials used in the production of solar cells.